MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 | departed before ordering | ordered         | customer satisfaction | host unavailable          | service engagement     |
 | departed before ordering | ordered         | customer satisfaction | confusing seating process | service engagement     |

-The exact row shape depends on the SPARQL engine and whether it expands the optional combinations, but the meaning is simple:
+The exact row shape depends on the SPARQL engine and whether it expands the optional combinations, but the meaning is:

 ```text
 The customer did not merely leave.